-Dr. Michael Fanelli, educator, musicologist, author, and bassist, is Professor Emeritus of Education at the University of Northern Iowa.
-As string/orchestra specialist at the Malcolm Price Laboratory School there, he authored and taught the string curriculum for grades 4 through 12 based on Rolland Teaching of Action in String Playing materials.
-In the School of Music he taught a string methods course modeled on Rolland’s University of Illinois pedagogy course.
-He was applied double bass instructor at the University of Missouri and Grinnell and Stephens Colleges.
-He holds degrees in performance (B.M.
+Michael Fanelli, educator, musicologist, author, and bassist is Professor Emeritus of Education at the University of Northern Iowa.
+As string/orchestra specialist at the UNI Malcolm Price Laboratory School, he created and taught the string curriculum for grades 4 through 12 based on Rolland Teaching of Action in String Playing materials.
+In the School of Music, he was the instructor of a string methods course modeled on Rolland’s University of Illinois pedagogy course.
+He was applied double bass instructor at the University of Missouri, Grinnell, Stephens, and Wartburg Colleges.
+He has earned degrees in performance (B.M.
 University of Illinois), musicology (M. A. University of Missouri), and string pedagogy and music education (Ed.
 D. University of Illinois).

 In 1963 he studied string pedagogy with Paul Rolland.
 He also received a series of double bass lessons with Rolland covering the kinesthetics of performing on the instrument.
 He later adapted Rolland texts and musical materials for his monograph, Principles of Double Bass Playing.
-During the 1960s he served on Rolland’s instructional staff at the University of Illinois Summer Youth Music program and as a research assistant on the Illinois String Research Project through the 1960s.
+During the 1960s he served on Rolland’s instructional staff at the University of Illinois Summer Youth Music program and as a research assistant on the Illinois String Research Project.

-Dr. Fanelli performed professionally with orchestras throughout the Midwest including the Saint Louis Philharmonic, Gateway Festival Orchestra, Champaign-Urbana Symphony, and Waterloo-Cedar Falls Symphony.
+Dr. Fanelli has performed professionally with orchestras throughout the Midwest including the Saint Louis Philharmonic, Gateway Festival Orchestra, Champaign-Urbana Symphony, and Waterloo-Cedar Falls Symphony.
 In 1964 he was a member of the University of Illinois Symphony Orchestra tour of Latin America for the U.S. State Department cultural exchange program.